CKalitin/ckalitin.github.io/_posts/2023-10-11-80-trillion-dollars.md

 ---
 layout: post
-title: "You Will Get 80 Trillion Dollars if you Read This Closely"
+title: "You Will Get 80 Trillion Dollars If You Read This Closely"
 categories: Investing
 author:
  - Christopher Kalitin
 ---

-1. Law of accelerating returns is the only rational investment philosophy.
-2. Examples - Stock charts & Segment charts
-3. Fuck short-term (You're predicting the market, not companies - Also, it takes too much effort)
-4. The Pie is not fixed - Economic growth
-5. Examples of highest valued companies over time (East India is inflation adjusted?)
-6. I will be a billionaire (1M is only 3 10x's away from 1B)

 It's true that an author will do just about anything to keep your attention, but I am serious about the title of this post.